Mac Freezing after Tahoe Update? Try These 5 Fixes

 - Click Scan.

-- Uncheck the unimportant startup items.
+- Uncheck unimportant startup items.

 Free Up Memory Space